dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

 - [📦 Aspire.OpenAI](https://www.nuget.org/packages/Aspire.OpenAI/9.0.0-preview.4.24511.1)

 Moreover, the already available Azure AI OpenAI integration was improved to provide a flexible way to configure an `OpenAIClient` for either an Azure AI OpenAI service or a dedicated OpenAI REST API one with the new `AddOpenAIClientFromConfiguration` builder method.
-The following example will detect if the connection string is for an Azure AI OpenAI service and register the most apropriate `OpenAIClient` instance automatically.
+The following example will detect if the connection string is for an Azure AI OpenAI service and register the most appropriate `OpenAIClient` instance automatically.

 ```csharp
 builder.AddOpenAIClientFromConfiguration("openai");
 ```

 For instance, if the `openai` connection looked like `Endpoint=https://{account}.azure.com;Key={key};` it would guess it can register an Azure AI OpenAI client because of the domain name.
-Otherwise a common `OpenAIClient` See [Azure-agnostic client resolution](https://github.com/dotnet/aspire/blob/release/9.0-rc1/src/Components/Aspire.Azure.AI.OpenAI/README.md#azure-agnostic-client-resolution) for more details.
+Otherwise a common `OpenAIClient` would be used.

+Read [Azure-agnostic client resolution](https://github.com/dotnet/aspire/blob/release/9.0-rc1/src/Components/Aspire.Azure.AI.OpenAI/README.md#azure-agnostic-client-resolution) for more details.

 ### MongoDB